balantaim/Spring-JPA-Rest-and-Swagger-Example/README.md

-# Simple Spring JPA Rest and Swagger Example
+# Employees CRUD Application

 ## Description

-This project is a Spring Boot Web MVC application that exposes a REST API secured with OAuth2 Resource Server using asymmetrically signed JWT tokens.
-It uses self-signed RSA key pairs (public and private) for token verification and does not require an external Authorization Server.
+This project is a Spring Boot Web MVC application that provides a RESTful API for managing employee data (Create, Read, Update, Delete).
+It is secured with OAuth2 Resource Server using asymmetrically self-signed JWT tokens, enabling stateless, secure authentication without the need for an external Authorization Server.

 The API is fully documented and accessible via Swagger UI and via Postman.